Canada Research Chairs

 Tier II Canada Research Chair in Social Innovation and Community Engagement

-Dr. Eichler is a Canada Research Chair in Social Innovation and Community Engagement, and Assistant Professor in Political Studies and Women’s Studies at the Mount.
+Dr. Eichler is a Canada Research Chair in Social Innovation and Community Engagement, and Associate Professor in Political Studies and Women’s Studies at the Mount.

 She completed her PhD at York University and has held post-doctoral fellowships at the University of Southern California, the Harvard Kennedy School, and the University of Toronto.
 Her academic interests include feminist international relations theory, gender and armed forces, veterans and military families, and security privatization.
 Learn more about Dr. Eichler’s research here.